VISITING KRKA NATIONAL PARK CROATIA

-While we were staying in Split we took a few day trips (read my post on Trogir and Sibenik) and one of those was to KrKa National Park.
+While we were staying in Split we took a few day trips and one of those was to KrKa National Park Croatia.

 The KrKa River and its basin covers an area of 109 square kilometres.
 The area most people will be familiar with from photographs will probably be Skradinski buk.
 More about that later!